KaarelP2rtel/epub-oigusakt/README.md

 # Õigusakt epub converter
-This is a python script that converts XML files from [Riigiteataja](https://www.riigiteataja.ee/index.html) legal acts in XML to an epub format for use in E-readers.
+This is a python script that converts XML files from [Riigiteataja](https://www.riigiteataja.ee/index.html) legal acts from XML to an epub format for use in E-readers.

 # Installing